getgrav/grav-learn/pages/20/08.advanced/05.flex/07.reference/doc.md

 - `false` Deny the action
 - `null` Not set (treated as deny)

+> [!NOTE]
-!!!
-There are two "deny" values: explicitly denied (`false`) and not set (`null`).
+> There are two "deny" values: explicitly denied (`false`) and not set (`null`).
 Keeping them distinct lets multiple rules be chained together, so a later rule can decide a case that an earlier one did not match.

 [codesh-group]
 [codesh=twig title="Twig"]